How to: Configure Row Level Security (RLS)

 Name the role exactly the same, this is case sensitive and select the report you want the role to apply to.

-Figure 3: Row Level security – Add Role
+Figure 3: RLS – Add Role

 Now you configured RLS in Webdashboard.